-The B.A.
-Music degree program at Nazareth College not only prepares students to be accomplished musicians, it immerses them in the study of music from multiple perspectives with wide possibilities of professional work.
-Our goal is to develop skilled musical ambassadors who bring music to the community through performance, instruction, and various other ways.
+The music degree program at Nazareth College not only prepares students to be accomplished musicians, it immerses you in the study of music from multiple perspectives with wide possibilities of professional work.

-Among our alumni are an Emmy-award winning composer, a nationally known arranger, a performing opera singer, and scholars engaged in a range of professional careers.
+Among our alumni are an Emmy-award winning composer, a nationally known arranger, opera singer, and scholars engaged in a range of professional careers.

 Education: Ph.D., Boston University; M.A.
 Jagiellonian University; B.A., Jagiellonian University